PrintN/All-In-One-Productivity/README.md

-# All In One Productivity (AIOP)
+# All In One Productivity

-Welcome to **All In One Productivity (AIOP)**, the ultimate tool designed to enhance your productivity by providing a customizable, cross-platform, and extensible workspace.
+Welcome to **All In One Productivity**, the ultimate tool designed to enhance your productivity by providing a customizable, cross-platform, and extensible workspace.

 ## Who is this for?
 This app is perfect for individuals looking to streamline their workflow and boost efficiency.